sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 2. Click **Actions** and select **Resize**.
 The cluster resize dialog is displayed.

-3. Using the +/- controls, adjust how many nodes to add or remove from each host group.
+3. Using the +/- controls, adjust the number of nodes for a chosen host group.

+    > You can only modify one host group at a time.
+    > It is not possible to resize the Ambari server host group.

 4. Click **Yes** to confirm the scale-up/scale-down.